 The Eleventh Mindrolling Throne Holder, Dondrub Wangyal (Don-grub dbang-rgyal), was the son of Kunga Tenzin.
 The Thirteenth Dalai Lama, Tubten Gyatso (rGyal-ba Thub-bstan rgya-mtsho) (1876-1933), finding certain aspects of Dondrub Wangyal’s conduct inappropriate, placed him in permanent retreat and appointed a Regent Throne Holder, Dordzin Namdrol Gyatso (rDo-‘dzin rNam-grol rgya-mtsho).
 During the minority of His Holiness the Fourteenth Dalai Lama, Tenzin Gyatso (rGyal-ba bsTan-‘dzin rgya-mtsho) (b.
 1935), the Regent of Tibet, Radreng Rinpoche (Rva-sgreng Rin-po-che), appointed Dondrub Wangyal’s brother, Ngawang- Chodrag (Ngag-dbang chos-grags), as the next Regent Throne Holder of Mindrolling.
 Following his period of tenure, the son of Dondrub Wangyal, Kunzang Wangyal (Kun-bzang dbang-rgyal), became the Twelfth Mindrolling Throne Holder, living at present in exile in India.

 The first Abbot of Mindrolling was Gyelsay Tenpay Nyima (rGyal-sras bsTan-pa’i nyi-ma), the brother of Terdag Lingpa.
-For eight generations this position passed from father to son.
-Thus, for almost two centuries, the Throne Holders and Abbots of Mindrolling Monastery were all family descendents of Terdag Lingpa.
+For eight generations, this position passed from father to son.
+Thus, for almost two centuries, the Throne Holders and Abbots of Mindrolling Monastery were all family descendants of Terdag Lingpa.

 Monks study dzogchen (rdzogs-chen, the great completeness) based on the guideline instructions of texts brought from India, which were buried in Tibet and Bhutan, and later unearthed as the southern tradition of treasure texts.
 In addition, Mindrolling has been a center for the study and practice of the traditional Buddhist fields of knowledge of medicine, astrology, and grammar.
 Many scholars have trained there from the central Tibetan province of U (dBus), as well as the eastern provinces of Kham (Khams) and Amdo (A-mdo).